Host an Asana kickoff meeting

-Next, define how Asana fits in with other tools you use like email, a file sharing tool, or a group chat system.
-Explain how Asana lets you create structured, actionable work in the form of tasks and projects, collaborate on that work, and measure your progress.
-It might also be a good idea to provide some real world examples of when you’d use Asana instead of another tool or vice versa (e.g., for work requests, use Asana; for a quick question about where to find a document, use chat).
+You’ll also want to explain where Asana fits in with the other tools you use, like email, a file sharing tool, or a group chat system.
+It might also be a good idea to provide some real world examples to show when you’d use Asana instead of another tool or vice versa.

 3. Demo Asana features

-Walk your team through Asana’s key features to help you track work effectively, based on your team’s workflows.
+Walk your team through Asana’s key features and benefits to help you manage work effectively, based on your team’s workflows.
 Be sure to cover the basics like:

-You can also cover some of your favorite features (show your love for hearts!), the results you’ve seen in Asana, what you like about it, and how the rest of the team might benefit from it.
-Here are some features you can show to get started:
+You can also cover some of your favorite features, the results you’ve seen in Asana, what you like about it, and how the rest of the team might benefit from it.
+Here are some points to highlight:

 Asana is a flexible tool that can be used in many ways.
 Because there isn’t one “right” way to use Asana, you can explain how you’ve used Asana’s features thus far to establish a smooth workflow.
 Pull up some of your existing tasks and projects to show how you’ve structured things.
 Later, your team can get on the same page about what works best for everyone.

 - The Guide—Guide articles will teach your team how to use Asana like a pro.

 - Help—If your team wants to learn more about Asana features, or has questions about specific features, check out our Help section.

 - Asana lessons—Get up and running in a few steps with Asana lessons.

 - Resources—Our resources page has instructional videos, onboarding checklists, and additional content for your team to jump in.